AcademySoftwareFoundation/OpenTimelineIO/src/swift-opentimelineio/README.md

 Simply use the Package Manager in Xcode and bring in `https://github.com/davidbaraff/OpenTimelineIO.git` with branch set to `spm`.

-You should see a choice of two products that can be added to your project/wrkspace:
+You should see a choice of two C++ products that can be added to your workspace;
-`Opentimelineio_CXX` is the C++ build of Opentimelineio if you wish to do C++ development; otherwise, for Swift/Objective-C work, choose `Opentimelineio`.
+for Swift development, choose the third product named `OpenTimelineIO`.